PrefectHQ/prefect-helm/charts/prefect-worker/README.md

 > HTTP response body: {"kind":"Status","apiVersion":"v1","metadata":{},"status":"Failure","message":"namespaces \"kube-system\" is forbidden: User \"system:serviceaccount:prefect:prefect-worker\" cannot get resource \"namespaces\" in API group \"\" in the namespace \"kube-system\"","reason":"Forbidden","details":{"name":"kube-system","kind":"namespaces"},"code":403}

 In many cases, these role additions may be entirely infeasible due to overall access limitations.
-The `prefect-kubernetes` library offers an override via the `PREFECT_KUBERNETES_CLUSTER_UID` environment variable, which is set in this chart through the `.Values.worker.clusterUid` value.
+This chart offers a hard-coded override via the `.Values.worker.clusterUid` value.

-Set this value to an arbitrary, unique ID - this bypasses the `kube-system` namespace read and utilizes your provided value as the cluster ID instead.
+Set this value to a user-provided unique ID - this bypasses the `kube-system` namespace lookup and utilizes your provided value as the cluster ID instead.
 Be sure to set this value consistently across your Prefect deployments that interact with the same cluster

 ```yaml
 worker: